opendocsg/opendoc-family-justice-courts-practice-directions/Part 14-General Matters.md

 (6) If the Directions set out in sub-paragraphs (2) to (5) are not complied with, the Court may reject the medical certificate and decline to excuse the absence from Court of the person to whom the medical certificate was issued.
 The Court may then take any action it deems appropriate.

-(7) This Paragraph shall apply to all proceedings in the Family Justice Courts, whether in open Court or in camera.
+(7) This Paragraph shall apply to all proceedings in the Family Justice Courts, whether in open Court or in private.

 ## 163. Publication of & Reports and Comments on Court Cases